vitaly-t/pg-promise/API/adapter.md

 **Summary**: Adapter for the primary promise operations.
 <a name="new_module_adapter.PromiseAdapter_new"></a>
 #### new PromiseAdapter(create, resolve, reject)
-Provides compatibility with promise libraries that are not $[Promises/A+] compliant,via functions that implement the primary operations with promises: - construct a new promise with a callback function - resolve a promise with some result data - reject a promise with a reason
+Provides compatibility with promise libraries that are not <a href="https://promisesaplus.com">Promises/A+</a> compliant,via functions that implement the primary operations with promises: - construct a new promise with a callback function - resolve a promise with some result data - reject a promise with a reason

 <table>
   <thead>